ECHO-2: A Large-Scale Distributed Rollout Framework for Cost-Efficient Reinforcement Learning: Introduction

-These observations motivate a different research question: \emph{How can we reduce the cost of RL post-training by moving rollout generation away from centralized GPU clusters to distributed inference resources, while keeping a centralized learner continuously utilized?}
+This design conflicts with the cost structure of contemporary RL workloads.
+Rollout generation dominates wall-clock time and often leaves the learner intermittently idle~\citep{sheng2025hybridflow,fu2025areal,he2025history}, yet rollouts---which consist primarily of forward passes and reward evaluation---are executed on the same expensive GPU clusters used for learning.
+Recent asynchronous systems~\citep{noukhovitch2024asynchronous,fu2025areal,he2025history,zhong2025streamrl,xiao2025echo} relax strict synchronization to improve utilization, but still assume rollout workers and learners share an administrative domain with provisioned interconnects~\citep{zhong2025streamrl}; they do not change the underlying cost structure.
+Distributed inference resources, in contrast, are abundant and cheap---geographically distributed cloud instances or opportunistic compute~\citep{borzunov2023petals,ryabinin2023swarm}---and RL training is agnostic to where trajectories originate.
+However, naively extending centralized designs to such settings yields severe inefficiencies (training bubbles, overprovisioning) due to heterogeneous throughput, wide-area latency, and dynamic availability.

-To address this problem, we present \sysname{}, a distributed RL framework built on a simple architectural principle: centralized learning with distributed rollouts.
-Policy optimization runs on a small, stable set of data-center GPUs, while rollout generation is offloaded to a heterogeneous pool of Parallax~\cite{tong2025parallax} inference workers connected over wide-area networks.
-By decoupling rollout generation from centralized training infrastructure, \sysname{} exposes new opportunities for cost reduction.
+This motivates our research question: \emph{how can we reduce the cost of RL post-training by offloading rollout generation to distributed inference resources, while keeping a centralized learner continuously utilized?}

-\sysname{} achieves this through two complementary mechanisms.
-First, it adopts a bounded-staleness execution model: the learner may consume rollouts generated by policies that lag behind the current learner parameters within maximum $S$ staleness~\cite{fu2025areal,he2025history,zhou2025rlax}, where $S$ is a user-specified staleness budget ($S{=}1$ allows one-training-step stale rollouts; larger $S$ permits proportionally higher delay).
-Bounded staleness provides temporal slack that absorbs wide-area latency and other overhead, enabling the overlap of rollout generation, policy dissemination, and training without stalling the learner.
+We present \sysname{}, a distributed RL framework built on a simple architectural principle: \emph{centralized learning with distributed rollouts.} Policy optimization runs on a small, stable set of data-center GPUs, while rollout generation is offloaded to a heterogeneous pool of Parallax~\citep{tong2025parallax} inference workers connected over wide-area networks. \sysname{} achieves cost-efficient operation through two complementary mechanisms.
+First, it adopts a \textbf{bounded-staleness execution model}~\citep{fu2025areal,he2025history,zhou2025rlax}: the learner consumes rollouts whose policy lags by at most $S$ training steps, where $S$ is a user-specified staleness budget.
+This temporal slack absorbs wide-area latency and lets rollout generation, dissemination, and training overlap without stalling the learner.
+Second, \sysname{} treats \textbf{policy dissemination} as an engineered primitive: workers organized into peer-forwarding chains immediately relay newly received snapshots and begin generating rollouts as soon as installation completes, leveraging aggregate fleet bandwidth to reduce tail broadcast latency.
+Together, these mechanisms turn $S$ from an artifact to be minimized into a \emph{system-level control knob} that trades rollout cost against training stability.